nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/class-28/lab/README.md

 For the front-end portion, there is a lot more room for creativity and exploration.
 We will be coding this lab primarily in-class, so most of the must-have requirements will be covered.
 Here are the must-haves for this lab so you can double check that your own lab has these needs met.

 -   You must implement a redux store
--   You must implement a sign in / sign up user flow
+-   You must implement a login user flow
-    -   Allow users to create an account manually
-    -   Allow users to create an account via Google OR GitHub (choose one)
+    -   Allow users to create an account using a login form
-    -   Allow users to sign in to an existing account manually
-    -   Allow users to sign in to an existing account using Google OR GitHub (choose one)
+    -   Allow users to sign in to existing accounts using a login form
--   You must implement a ToDo management page with the following features:
+-   You must implement a Task page with the following features:
     -   List all the user's current tasks
     -   Allow user to mark tasks as done
     -   Allow user to add new tasks
     -   Allow user to delete tasks
     -   Allow user to edit tasks
-    -   Allow user to change task order (utilizing drag-and-drop)
+    -   Allow user to filter tasks based on priority level (tasks without a priority level should default to priority 5)
 -   Custom Sass styling
     -   All custom style code must be in Sass
     -   If you would like to use a CSS framework, you must have some custom sass styles as well